embl-cba/imagej-courses/imagej-practical.md

 As mentioned, although sometimes used, I don't understand the use of S/B. For S/N however it is very clear that if you are getting as low as 2.0 you start getting into trouble in terms of being able to still segment this object.

-# Image filtering
+# Image filtering / convolution

 Image filtering is a very wide field, mostly one replaces the intensity of each pixel by some mathematical function of its neighbors.
 The most simple example probably being the 3x3 mean filter, where each pixel is replaced by the mean value in a 3x3 neighborhood (i.e. inclucing the pixel itself and its 8 neighbors).

+## Activity: Manually compute a 3x3 mean and median filter

-Let's do a little whiteboard session and compute a 3x3 mean and a 3x3 median filter for the central pixel in below examples:
+Let's compute a 3x3 mean and a 3x3 median filter for the central pixel in below examples and compare the results.

 |   |   |   |   |   |
 |---|---|---|---|---|